Graylog2/graylog2-server/UPGRADING.md

 ## CrowdStrike input log parsing changes

-Several log parsing changes have been made to the CrowdStrike input.
+Several log parsing changes have been made to the CrowdStrike input in Graylog release 5.1.6.

 Added fields:
 `event_created`: Contains the `metadata.eventCreationTime` log value.